Stax Braintree Payment Gateway

 Integrating a payment gateway solution into your business isn’t difficult.
 Several payment providers come with an integrated option, which means you do not have to buy your hardware POS equipment and your payments account from different solutions.
 This is especially true for online payment gateway services, which are offered directly by payment processors without hardware requirements.

-Whether you are finding a best payment gateway solution for a brick-and-mortar solution, an online store, or a hybrid business that caters to both models, you do not have to go through strenuous processes if you know what you are doing.
+Whether you are finding the best payment gateway solution for a brick-and-mortar solution, an online store, or a hybrid business that caters to both models, you don’t have to go through strenuous processes if you know what you are doing.

 While a payment gateway for an in-person solution often comes in a ready-to-use offering, setting up an online payment gateway is also not difficult.
 You need to sign up with the service and integrate its back-end solutions on your website.